NBA, FIBA announce plans for pro league in Africa

 CHARLOTTE, N.C. — The NBA is bringing a pro league to Africa.

 The Basketball Africa League, a new collaboration between the NBA and the sport’s global governing body FIBA, was announced Saturday.
-The initial plan is for the 12-team league to begin play in January, and former President Barack Obama is among those who are expected to have direct involvement with the league’s operations.
+The initial plan is for the 12-team league to begin play in January, and former President Barack Obama is among those who are expected to have direct involvement with the league’s plan to keep growing the game in Africa through the league and other initiatives.

-“As we’ve been talking about this concept over the last several months, there’s been a tremendous reception from several of our NBA team owners,” Silver said.
-“Several of our partners have also expressed an interest to work with us in Africa.”
+“As we’ve been talking about this concept over the last several months, there’s been a tremendous reception from many of our NBA team owners ... and in addition, several of the partners of the NBA have expressed a strong desire to work with us in Africa,” Silver said.

-Silver said Pepsi and Nike’s Jordan Brand are among the partners who have reached out to the NBA and said they want to be part of the Africa league.
-Silver also said that Obama — an enormous basketball fan — has told him he wants to have a direct role in the league, the specifics of which have yet to be determined.
+Silver said Pepsi and Nike’s Jordan Brand — Charlotte owner Michael Jordan was among the owners in the room where Silver made the announcement — are among the partners who have reached out to the NBA and said they want to be part of the Africa league.
+Silver also said that Obama, an enormous basketball fan, has told him he wants to “be directly involved with these activities in Africa.”

-“Through sport, if you put in effort, you will be rewarded,” Obama said.
+“I hope you know through sport, that if you put in effort, you will be rewarded,” Obama said.
+“I hope you learn through sport what it means to play as a team, and even if you are the best player, your job is not just to show off but your job is to make your teammates better.”

 The NBA and FIBA’s involvement will include financial support and resources toward continued growing of the game on the continent, as well as providing training for players, coaches and referees and some infrastructure for the new league.
-Silver said there are more than 400 companies in Africa that generate more than $1 billion annually, but that sport there has not seen the same growth — yet.
+Silver said there are 438 companies in Africa that generate more than $1 billion in revenue annually, but that sport there has not seen the same growth — yet.

+“Africa is a huge economic engine,” Silver said.
+“And one place, though, where we haven’t seen enormous economic growth yet is in the industry of sport.
+And that’s something that we are all particularly focused on.”

 The NBA has held three games in Africa since 2015, all of them selling out — two games in Johannesburg, the other in Pretoria.
 Many of the league’s current players and coaches, along with several legends and Hall of Famers, have been part of those trips.